Things to Know About Alcoholic Hepatitis Treatment

 When diagnosed with alcoholic hepatitis the individual must cease to consume alcohol.
 This change in lifestyle habits will likely require a professional detox and addiction treatment program.
 Rehab can help the individual learn how to live a sober lifestyle by teaching coping skills to assist with recovery.

 During treatment for alcoholic hepatitis, the individual will first complete the detoxification phase of recovery.
-Alcohol detox and withdrawal, especially in someone with a long history of excessive alcohol consumption, can present some risks, so should only be attempted under the supervision of medical personnel.
-Detox specialists will provide medical interventions to help reduce the withdrawal symptoms and make the individual as comfortable as possible.
+Alcohol detox and withdrawal, especially in someone with a long history of excessive alcohol consumption, can present some risks, so should only be attempted under the supervision of personnel.
+Detox specialists will provide interventions to help reduce the withdrawal symptoms and make the individual as comfortable as possible.
 Alcohol detox takes about one week to complete.

 Addiction treatment involves various treatment elements and therapies that help the individual emotionally overcome the addiction to alcohol.
 Individual therapy and group therapy make up the bulk of the treatment, with participation in a 12-step group and classes that teach relapse prevention planning and techniques round out a basic treatment program.
 Following completion of the treatment program it is recommended that the individual continue to participate in outpatient counseling as well as a recovery group such as A.A.